Hope-Based Problem MitigatioN (HBPM)

 About the HBPM Institute

-HBPM is the most extensive and productive research, design, and development firm specializing in Hope-Based Problem Mitigation resources for therapists.
-We provide consultation and information about implementing HBPM as an adjunct therapy or a stand-alone therapeutic approach.
+HBPM is the most extensive and productive research, design, and development institute specializing in Hierarchy of Hope resources for therapists, teachers, career counselors, and mentors.
+We provide consultation and information about implementing HOH as an adjunct therapy or a stand-alone therapeutic approach.

 Copyright © 2025 Hope Based Problem Mitigation - All Rights Reserved.